Loading...

 Portion Control

-Reduce the portion size of dosa and milk you consume.
-Smaller portions can lead to a smaller increase in blood glucose levels.
+Consider reducing the portion size of dosa and limiting the amount of milk you consume in one sitting to prevent a large spike in glucose levels.

 Include Healthy Fats